Shimamura-Tako/ValhallaMMO-ItemsAdderFIX/README.md

 Compatible with ValhallaTrinkets and ValhallaMMO Premium, as well as Piles if you're using [Piles-ItemsAdderFIX](https://github.com/Shimamura-Tako/Piles-ItemsAdderFIX).

+**Currently, this extension does not support version 1.21.11 because ItemsAdder hasn't been updated to support it yet. this is not an issue on my end.**

 ## How to use?
 0. Download this repository and extract it on your server host